Staff members execute the day-to-day operations of the Military Assistance Project and ensure we reach the military personnel who seek aid.

 She has served as Delegate to the UN Commission on the Status of Women and Hong Kong’s Social Enterprise Summit.
 Dr. Cardesa-Lusardi has received numerous awards and recognition for her commitment to community development, and has served on numerous local, regional and national boards.
 Most recently, she received the 2016 VERA MOMEMTUM Award based on her work with start-ups in El Salvador through Business Council for Peace (BPeace).

 Sheila is a resident of Atlantic City, New Jersey and an attorney at the Military Assistance Project, where she assists veteran clients as well as directs the organization's Pro Bono Projects program.

-Richard serves as an Equal Justice Works Fellow (sponsored by Morgan, Lewis & Bockius LLP) and as the Director of the Veterans Administrative Law Division.
+Richard serves as Director of the Veterans Administrative Law Division and is an Equal Justice Works Fellow (sponsored by Morgan, Lewis & Bockius LLP).
 He joined the MAP staff in January 2017 as the Assistant Director of the Division to help foster and grow the practice area.
 He is a graduate of the Villanova University Charles Widger School of Law.